Brian Farkas

-Brian Austin Farkas (born August 14, 1987) is an American politician and State Representative who served the District 9 in the North Carolina House of Representatives.
+Brian Austin Farkas (born August 14, 1987) is an American politician and former State Representative who served District 9 in the North Carolina House of Representatives.

 Early life and education

 Farkas was raised in Pitt County, and attended J.H.
 Rose High School in Greenville.
 Following graduation, he attended the University of North Carolina at Charlotte, where he earned a Bachelor of Arts in political science, and a minor in Economics.
 Farkas worked for three years within the administrative division of the United States Attorney for the Western District of North Carolina from 2008 to 2011.

 From 2011 to 2013, Farkas attended The University of North Carolina at Chapel Hill, where he earned a Master of Public Administration from the UNC School of Government.
 From 2012 to 2013, Farkas specialized in emergency management at the National Institute of Environmental Health Sciences, located in the Research Triangle Park.

 In January 2014, Farkas joined a Greenville-based architecture firm as Director of Development and Client Relations.
 While working in the private sector, Farkas continued to volunteer with a number of local and state boards and commissions.
 From 2014 to 2017, Farkas served on the City of Greenville, North Carolina Public Transportation and Parking Commission, the last two years as Vice Chair.
 He is a two-term President of the Greenville Museum of Art, serving from July 2016 through June 2017 and again from July 2019 through June 2020.
 In 2019, Governor Roy Cooper appointed Farkas to serve on the Disciplinary Hearing Commission of the North Carolina State Bar as a public member.